Joseph Glasco: New York City (1949-1960)

 In 1949, Glasco arrived in New York City and attended the Art Students League of New York where he studied with George Grosz.
-As one of the most original young Americans, Glasco was soon recognized as a skilled draftsman and painter with a unique vision.
+Glasco was soon recognized as a skilled draftsman and painter.

 Shortly after Glasco arrived in New York City, he met Alfonso A. Ossorio, an artist and wealthy patron of the arts who introduced Glasco to his circle of artist friends including Jackson Pollock, Lee Krasner, Willem de Kooning, Jean Dubuffet, and Clyfford Still.
 He was influenced by his friendship with Jackson Pollock and Alfonso A. Ossorio as well as the artwork of Dubuffet and the art theory of Hans Hofmann.

 At the age of twenty-five, Glasco had his first one-man show at New York's prestigious Perls Gallery.
 After his successful exhibition at Perls, Glasco became the youngest artist featured in an collection of abstract expressionists' works at the Museum of Modern Art in New York.
 His work "Big Sitting Cat" was purchased for the permanent collection of The Museum of Modern Art when the museum acquired his drawing in 1949.
 The Metropolitan Museum of Art also acquired one of Glasco's 1949 drawings and his career as a New York artist was launched.
 When Perls closed, Glasco moved to the Catherine Viviano Gallery, which also managed the estate of Max Beckmann and several other important European and American artists.
 Glasco met the well-known Picasso collector Stanley J. Seeger at the Catherine Viviano Gallery.
 Seeger became one of Glasco's most important patrons and the two remained friends until his death.
 Another important collector of Glasco's paintings and sculptures was Joseph Hirshhorn.
 The Smithsonian Institution established the Joseph H. Hirshhorn Museum and Sculpture Garden in Washington, D.C., in 1966 to hold the collection of over 6,000 works including Glasco's paintings and sculptures.
 Pulitzer Prizing winning poet and short story writer, Elizabeth Bishop also collected Glasco's early drawings.
 Glasco would remain with the Catherine Viviano Gallery until the gallery closed in 1970.

 Glasco often credited his conversations about painting with Jackson Pollock as critical to how he thought about his own art over the entire arc of his career.
 But while Pollock had been a critical influence on Glasco during his nascent years in New York, Glasco's early paintings stood apart from the Abstract Expressionist movement which was gaining momentum and attracting national and even international recognition.
 Instead, as Abstract Expressionism was exploding around him, Glasco's remained steadfast with work that was distinctly figurative, densely worked, and formal in style.

 While his conversations with Pollock remained important to Glasco throughout his lifetime, it was, in fact, Ossorio and Dubuffet and not Pollock who likely provided the early catalyst for change in Glasco's work as it became more textural and abstract.